igncp/sketchbook/Readme.md

 # Sketchbook

 Project sketches.
 The sketches consist in diagrams about the source code of popular or interesting projects, with JavaScript related languages or with Python.
+It uses [this library](https://github.com/igncp/diagrams-collections), built on top of D3.js, to render the diagrams.

 ## Complete installation